 8: Incorporate intranet trainings into new hire orientations

-Work with the HR department to make sure every new employee receives training on how to use the intranet.
-If it's a social intranet like ThoughtFarmer then new employees will likely love it from the get go.
+Work with your HR department to make sure every new employee receives training on how to use the intranet—better yet, incorporate intranet training into specific onboarding activities.

 9: Make launch a six-month process, not a one-day event